skywalker2113/llm-js-testing-mm/README.md

 - Write your code in `src`
 - `npx turbo run build lint format` to run build scripts quickly in parallel
 - `npm start` to run your program
+- Set your openAI key in the .env file before beginning